atomist-skills/markdownlint-skill/README.md

 <!---atomist-skill-description:start--->

-Find problems in your Markdown files, get pull requests with fixes.
+Find problems in your Markdown files, get pull requests with fixes

 <!---atomist-skill-description:end--->